WilsonPercival/WilsonPercival/crash add parameter function/crash_add_parameter_function_eng.md

 ## Steps to reproduce

-1. Создайте новый проект.
+1. Create a new project.
-2. Зайдите в лист событий.
+2. Go to the event sheet.
-3. Создайте функцию.
+3. Create a function.
-4. Выделите функцию.
+4. Select a function.
-5. Нажмите P, чтобы открыть окно добавления нового параметра.
+5. Press "P" to open the dialog of adding a new parameter.
-6. Нажмите Enter, чтобы подтвердить и создать новый параметр.
+6. Press Enter to confirm adding a new parameter.
-7. Повторяйте шаги 5 и 6 очень быстро.
+7. Repeat steps 5 and 6 very quickly.

 ![jjjj](https://user-images.githubusercontent.com/91274932/146047617-2f714bda-f46c-4c29-8938-fc60b1a0172c.gif)